 The Best Picnic Spots in the UK

-Barafundle Bay Beach, ‘boasting a huge amount of space to enjoy the view of the ocean’.
+Barafundle Bay Beach, with all its space to enjoy the view of the ocean.
 Nantcol Waterfalls in Snowdonia National Park has also been chosen as one of the most Instagrammable picnic spots in the country by ‘ recent poll, thanks to its stunning waterfall and valley.

 The North West

-Saint Herbert’s Island in Cumbria is a point of interest thanks to the ‘local history of Saint Herbert himself and is the perfect spot for some alfresco lunch thanks to the natural beauty of the area’.
+Saint Herbert’s Island in Cumbria is a point of interest thanks to the local history of Saint Herbert himself and is the perfect spot for some alfresco lunch thanks to the natural beauty of the area.

 The North East

-Gibside in Newcastle, chosen for its ‘historic Gibside Hall, and maze’.
+Gibside in Newcastle makes the list for its historic Gibside Hall, and maze.
+Another National Trust win.

 The East Midlands

-Padley Gorge Trail, ‘an almost mythical forest to get lost in.
+Padley Gorge Trail provides an almost mythical forest to get lost in.
 You’ll need sandwiches to sustain you.
 And potentially champagne.